 Sky lanterns in the street of Chiang Mai

 Tips For Yi Peng in Chiang Mai:

 1. Book your accommodation in Chiang Mai as early as possible.
 Prices soar as the festival draws near.

 2. Arrive at the Lanna Duthanka Buddhist Center at Mae Jo University early to get a good spot.
 Although the praying ceremony and lantern release will only take place in the evening, the place gets incredibly crowded.
 4 pm onwards would be a good time.

 3. If you indeed arrive early, there will be a lot of waiting time under the sun.
 Bring some sunblock, food, and drinks.
 You wouldn't want to move from the spot you came to so early to guarantee.

 4. If you're going to Wat Phan Tao or other temples before the lantern release, do not bring your lantern with you!
 They are not allowed inside the temples.

 5. Bear in mind that this is a religious event.
 Keep quiet during the prayers prior to the lantern release (around 1 hour).

-6. Make sure to cover shoulders, knees and chests if you want to explore the temples.
+6. Make sure to cover your shoulders, knees, and chest if you want to explore the temples.
 Don't wear tank tops, shorts, or anything revealing.

 Massive lantern release

-Apart from Sukhothai and Chiang Mai, Bankok is also a great Loy Krathong destination.
-The city boasts many ponds and waterways in public parks where families, friends and lovers gather and set off their krathongs.
-Watching the route that a krathong takes is a popular way for couples to predict what the future holds for their relationship.
-Wat Arun and Wat Yannawa are also good options for launching krathongs down the Chao Phraya River.
+Apart from Sukhothai and Chiang Mai, Bangkok is also a great Loy Krathong destination.
+The city boasts many ponds and waterways in public parks where families, friends, and lovers gather and set off their Krathong.
+Watching the route that a Krathong takes is a popular way for couples to predict what the future holds for their relationship.
+Wat Arun and Wat Yannawa are also good options for launching Krathongs down the Chao Phraya River.